Benmuiruri/100-days-of-code/log.md

 **Today's Progress:** Learned about string lengths (retrieving number of characters), slicing strings, changing string casing, and lastly basic arithmetic operations in Javascript.
 I also did interesting exercises, such as how to capitalize user's name (given through prompt).
 So, if I type in "halima", "hALIMA" or even "HALIMA", it would still give me an alert of "Hi, Halima!".
 This was a combination of slice, uppercase and lowercase methods.
 I also did a prompt exercise where you'd enter your dog's age, and it would give you back its age in human years.
 I then came up with a conversion formula for lovebirds (since I'm a lovebirds mommy).
 Turns out, my lutino lovebired (Ponyo) is 7 years old, while my green lovebird (Kiwi) is around 2 years old in human age.
 WOW.

+### Day 12: April 13, 2019
+#####  freeCodeCamp - Basic Javascript

+**Today's Progress:** I didn't dedicate adequate time for coding today y'all so much is going on, starting a new job + recent previous rants above.
+I only practiced few bracket notation and concatenation lessons to keep up with the Udemy course.
+So yesterday it was about referring to character index inside a method's brackets, this time it was getting the value of string character by <code>firstNameFirstLetter = firstname[0];</code>.
+I don't know if Udemy's instructor was going to cover that but it was good to know.
+Anyway I'll try to finish basic JS section tomorrow🥺💪🏽💻 Peace✌🏽